|

 (Archer) Opening with a typically melodic

-"Fool to believe you're winning, it's just not a part of you, soon you'll belie your lying and there's no taking
+lines like: "Fool to believe you're winning, it's just not a part of you, soon you'll belie your lying and

 incredible eight and a half minutes long, its beauty lies in its gentle nuances.
 The subtlety and sensitivity of the interplay